dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-12-14-only-load-contact-form-7-scripts-when-needed.md

 title:  "Only load Contact Form 7 scripts when needed"
 date:  2013-12-14 18:33:20
 datePublished: "2013-12-14"
+description: "A WordPress snippet to only load Contact Form 7 scripts and styles on pages that actually contain a form."
 ---

 For the second year in a row, Elliot Richmond is hosting <a href="http://advent.squareonemd.co.uk/">WordPress Snippets Til Christmas</a>.
 The name says it pretty much: a useful WordPress snippet a day, until Christmas.
 Very useful, for both starters as experienced WordPress nerds.